LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Marta/Duska Von Mori.md

 ##### Accursed Bolt

 You unleash a bolt of malevolent necrotic energy that streaks toward a creature of your choice within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 4d6 necrotic damage.

+Additionally, the target is wreathed in dark, lingering energy.
+Until the end of its next turn, the target emits a sickly aura.
+Any attacks made against the target have advantage, and the target has disadvantage on all saving throws against necrotic damage.

+At Higher Levels: When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.